Happy Valentine’s Day!

 Send a Special eValentine from the Archives Collection

 Every year, in honor of Esther Howland, the Mount Holyoke Archives & Special Collections displays its collection of Valentines that date between the 1840s and 1980s.
 As you can imagine there have been incredibly fascinating stylistic shifts between this time period.
-Watch a video about the collection.
 Below is a sample of the collection, which you can use to send an ecard to a special friend or family member.
 Just click on the images to go to our postcards page.
 Select your favorite and insert a message.

 February 11, 2015